Dual Credit Power Point - 02/24/2022

 Q. How do I drop a class?

-Once determination has been made to drop, return the signed DUAL CREDIT ADD/DROP form to Mrs. Murphy.
+Once a determination has been made to drop, return the signed DUAL CREDIT ADD/DROP form to Mrs. Murphy.

 *NEW* Continuing Enrollment Requirements As of Fall 2020

-Show good cause by having a BOR GPA of 2.5 or higher, showing a prior record of success in the HSDC program (for BOR institutions only).
+Show good cause by having a BOR GPA of 2.5 or higher, and showing a prior record of success in the HSDC program (for BOR institutions only).

 Regain eligibility in the program by 1.) successfully repeating the course(s) in which the F or W grade(s) were earned, and 2.) paying the full HSDC tuition rate of $145 for the repeated course(s).
 This includes the portion of tuition typically paid by the state.

 Students showing good cause through GPA will be automatically granted an exemption to continue in the program moving forward.
 Students who experienced extenuating circumstances, or who wish to repeat the course(s) in which the F or W grade was earned at the full HSDC tuition rate to regain program eligibility must fill out an Eligibility Exemption form and submit it to the campus indicated on the form for the student's circumstances.
-A list of campus contacts for BOR institutions can be found here, & BOTE institution contacts are available on SDMyLife.
+A list of campus contacts for BOR institutions can be found here, & BOTE institution contacts are available at DAKOTA DREAMS.

 Q. Is dual enrollment right for everyone?

 A. The dual enrollment program is an opportunity to take challenging courses and accelerate educational opportunities.
-Students who successfully complete dual enrollment courses will save time and money toward their college degree.
-Students should understand, however, that dual enrollment course are college courses and the amount of work necessary to succeed in dual enrollment courses may be much greater than in high school courses.
+Students who complete dual enrollment courses will save time and money toward their college degree.
+Students should understand, however, that dual enrollment courses are college courses and the amount of work necessary to succeed in dual enrollment courses may be much greater than in high school courses.
 In addition, dual enrollment courses become part of a student’s permanent college transcript and are calculated into the student’s permanent postsecondary GPA.
-Poor performance as a dual enrollment student can ultimately impact one’s postsecondary career, including acceptance to a state university, academic standing and financial aid eligibility.
+Poor performance as a dual enrollment student can ultimately impact one’s postsecondary career, including acceptance to a state university, academic standing, and financial aid eligibility.
 It is important to do well in these courses to realize all the benefits of dual enrollment.

 Q. What dual credit class should I take?